 Who Chains You Publishing Presents our New Release and Now Available Titles for your Bookshelf

-We are a niche, independent (indie) publishing company, presenting our first year’s book collection: a book for doggie foster parents, a book of poetry for animals in agriculture, an inspirational book for animal activists, a tale of an animal rescue gone bad, two books of short stories, a book on bugs and earth-friendly pesticides, a booklet of humor for rat lovers, two paranormal/magical fantasy book for young teens and up, and five animal-related children’s books.
+We are a niche, independent (indie) publishing company, presenting our first and second year’s book collection: a book for doggie foster parents, a book of poetry for animals in agriculture, an inspirational book for animal activists, a tale of an animal rescue gone bad, two books of short stories, a book on bugs and earth-friendly pesticides, a booklet of humor for rat lovers, two paranormal/magical fantasy book for young teens and up, and eight animal-related children’s books.
 We even have our own ghost story now!
 Our goal is to double our bookshelf of titles and authors throughout 2017.
 Our hope is that this is just the beginning.

 Do you represent a nonprofit or independent bookstore?
 If you’d like to order our books in bulk to sell to benefit your organization, please visit our nonprofit (and book store) wholesale page at http://whochainsyou.com/nonprofitorder.html or contact us at firstname.lastname@example.org.